-Some of the more popular or better known areas include Torc Waterfall, an impressive waterfall easily accessed from the road and by walking up alongside it Dinis Cottage, a historical cottage which dates back to the 1700s and was once a hunting lodge.
-It has operated as a tea rooms for more than 200 years and offers both inside and outdoor seating, and it is a tempting stop-off for many visitors walking the popular Muckross and Dinis route through the National Park.
+Some of the more popular or better-known areas include Torc Waterfall, an impressive waterfall easily accessed from the road and by walking up alongside it Dinis Cottage, a historical cottage which dates back to the 1700s and was once a hunting lodge.
+It has operated as a tea room for more than 200 years and offers both inside and outdoor seating, and it is a tempting stop-off for many visitors walking the popular Muckross and Dinis route through the National Park.

 Muckross House is a magnificent Victorian mansion and one of Ireland’s leading stately homes.
 It is beautifully situated amidst the spectacular scenery of Killarney National Park, Ireland’s premier National Park.